The Eastern Division of the National Ski Patrol

 • And importantly, can be triggered by seemingly routine rescues.

 With family and especially peer support, stress reactions resolve more quickly.
-Being aware that you may have after-shocks better prepares you to deal with them.
+Being aware that you may have after-shocks or stress reactions can better prepare you to deal with them.

 Some common reactions associated with involvement in a critical incident include: